skydan/basic-cucumber-guide/README.md

-Basic guidelines to write good feature files
+Basic guide how to write good feature files
 ============================================

 >The point of writing Cucumber tests is to create a specification about what the code does that can be read by the people on your team who can't read code.
 > -- Matt Wynne

 ##[What makes a good feature file](http://cuke4ninja.com/sec_good_feature_file.html)